Shape-Adaptive Conditional Calibration for Conformal Prediction via Minimax Optimization: Theoretical Results

 In the following analysis, we upper bound the MSCE when the domain $\gZ$ is finite.
 In this case, one can consider the parametric function class $\gF$, which naturally satisfies Assumption \ref{assum:shape_F}.
 In addition, given any $C \in \fC$, the function $\alpha(z;C)$ takes at most $|\gZ|$ distinct values.
-Consequently, $\alpha(z;C)\in\gF$ and we have $\eta=0$ in Assumption \ref{assum:appro_error}.
+Consequently, $\alpha(z;C)\in\gF$ and $\eta=0$ for Assumption \ref{assum:appro_error}.